Welcome to Horsham Back Pain Clinic

 The major difference between an Osteopath and a chiropractor is that while the chiropractor is primarily focused on the spine and joints (and the muscles too, to a point), an Osteopath is also concerned with the rest of the body. … Osteopaths typically take a broader approach and may treat a larger are

-Advanced Physical Therapy is the understanding of the body through mathematics and science.
+Advanced Manual Therapy is the understanding of the body through mathematics and science.

 It is not just doing one thing or wiggling it around, stretching and “cracking” it.
 Doing one thing, such as spinal manipulation, may affect a body but will not resolve the forces it is subjected to.